 4. Michel Christmas Market

 This is the oldest Christmas market in Hamburg and takes place next to St. Michael’s Church, with market stalls, concerts, and prayer services.
-It only lasts a few days in November.
+It only lasts a few days.

 5. Harburg Christmas Market